gymrek-lab/personal-genomics-textbook/appendix/notation.md

-# Notation used throughout the book
+# Chapter A2.4: Notation used throughout the book